jangari/PDF-indexer/README.md

 ## Limitations

 ### Page ranges cannot sort
-As page ranges (such as 10-25) cannot be coerced into an integer, they cannot be sorted within the list of page references.
-In a future version, each list entry could be a tuple, with a sort key, usually the same as the page number, but for page ranges, the sort key will be filled by the integer of the first part of the range.

-`{'comedy | humor theory':[(10,'10'),(10,'10-25')]}`

-This data structure would allow for the list of tuples to be sorted accurately, even where the value (the page reference) is a string.
+**This has now been implemented** by refactoring the list of page numbers as a tuple `t`, consisting of a sort value `t[0]` and the page reference `t[1]`.
+The sort value is used for sorting the list of numbers, and the page reference is what is ultimately printed.

 ### No support for subheadings